vatukanathan/drupal/README.txt

 == ARGUMENTS:

-	create module <module_name>   Generates a module skeleton from an interactive wizard. todo list [total]    				  Displays list of todo items or a total.
+	create module <module_name>   		Generates a module skeleton from an interactive wizard. todo list [total]    				  		Displays list of todo items or a total. install <core | project> [dir]  	Install a Drupal project or core itself to [dir]

 == OPTIONS: